Capture • Dataset • Evaluation

 Real-world rollouts

-Third-view rollout with tabletop grocery objects.
+Third-view rollout with tabletop grocery objects. (x10 speed)

-Third-view rollout under the same real-world setup.
+Third-view rollout under the same real-world setup. (x10 speed)

-Wrist-view rollout with close-up manipulation observations.
+Wrist-view rollout with close-up observations. (x10 speed)

-Wrist-view rollout with top-down task observations.
+Wrist-view rollout with top-down observations. (x10 speed)

 Real-world Franka rollout videos under third-view and wrist-view observations.